Wood Coating Company

 Curing vs. Drying

-There is a massive difference between being “dry to the touch” and being “cured.”
-If you use a piece of furniture too early, you can dent a finish that hasn’t fully hardened.
-Professionals manage the climate and timing to ensure the coating undergoes its full chemical cure, maximizing its resistance to scratches, heat, and solvents.
+There is a huge difference between being “dry to the touch” and being “cured.”
+If you use a piece of furniture too early, you can dent a finish that has not yet dried completely.
+A good company controls the environment and the timing to ensure that the coating is completely cured.

 Aesthetics: Color Matching and Clarity